ida/stream-me-a-river/README.md

-4. By default the local tmelines are displayed,, you can change that to your home-timelines e.g., see the file './streams.js' for possibilities and changing the stream-type.
+4. By default the local tmelines are displayed,, you can change that to your home-timelines e.g., see the function `invokeStreams` in the file './streams.js' for possibile streams and changing the stream-type.